Scodgey/codeclan_pda_DE13group3project/README.md

 We finally used a dataset based on delayed discharge to answer what demographic of patients have an increased time spent in hospitals because we wanted to see which individuals are most effected by strains in the NHS.
 This was set up to allow filtering based on a date range and hospitals, again to allow planning of resources when there was an increased pressure on the NHS.

-Data quality and potential bias, including a brief summary of data cleaning and transformations According to the About tab on the dataset page/dedicated page online, the data quality …
+### Data quality and potential bias, including a brief summary of data cleaning and transformations:

+According to the About tab on the dataset page/dedicated page online, the data quality …

 All measures were taken to making the dataset as unbiased as possible while data cleaning and transformation steps were taken - and this was important to us, as we understand that biased data leads to biased conclusions and we didn’t want anyone to be mislead by our analysis of the data.
 The only biases that could have been introduce was from the source of the data - this is discussed later in this document but it should be noted that there will be no biases introduced from PHS.
 The PHS website also has information on the data quality, and we concluded that the data was unbiased and fairly collected with consent from individuals (links to the privacy policies are contained in the Data Ethics of this document).